 Many of the units of competency for the food and beverage industry have been updated between 2018 and 2020.
 As part of the update they received a new code – FBP (previously FDF).
 They were updated as part of national projects, that underwent consultation with industry and training providers.
 Qualifications that were part of these projects have been updated to include the FBP units.
 However, several qualifications were not part of these projects and so the FDF units could not be replaced with the updated FBP version.

 As part of this project, the FDF units that have already been reviewed will be replaced by equivalent FBP units in qualifications which were not updated in the past two years.

 The FBP units have already been through a full review process, including extensive industry consultation and support.
 They have been updated to reflect changing ways of work, clearer foundation skills, current industry terminology and the Standards for Training Packages, which have generally resulted in improved performance criteria.

-As a result, the AISC has approved a shortened process to update the remaining qualifications, to replace the FDF units with the equivalent FBP units.
-We are inviting comments from anyone involved in the delivery of this training or with an interest in the units, to provide any additional information they feel may be relevant to this process.
+As a result, the AISC approved a shortened process to update the remaining qualifications, to replace the FDF units with the equivalent FBP units.
+Comments have been invited from anyone involved in the delivery of this training or with an interest in the units, to provide any additional information they feel may be relevant to this process.